André Rømer: OB

 On 4 January 2018, Rømer signed a three-and-a-half-year contract with league rivals OB.
 Rømer made his debut on 16 February 2018 in a 1–2 loss against FC Nordsjælland.
 He played 11 matches for the club during the 2017–18 season.

 Randers

 On 19 July 2018, Rømer moved to Randers FC on a three-year deal.
 Rømer played 35 competitive matches and scored five goals during the 2018–19 season.
 The following season, he played 34 competitive games and scored two goals.
 In the first six months of the 2020–21 season, before leaving the club, Rømer played 19 competitive matches and scored four goals.

 IF Elfsborg

 On 30 January 2021, Rømer signed a four-year contract with Swedish Allsvenskan club IF Elfsborg, where he signed a four-year contract starting 22 February.
 Rømer made his debut on 28 February 2021 in a 4–1 win over Utsiktens BK in the Swedish Cup, where he played alongside fellow Danes Jeppe Okkels and Frederik Holst.

+Return to Midtjylland

+On 15 July 2023 it was confirmed, that Rømer had returned to his former club, Midtjylland, on a deal until June 2026.

+Randers FC

+On August 22, 2024, Danish Superliga club Randers FC confirmed that Rømer returned to the club on a deal until June 2026.